 This month in Saint Lucia, we celebrated 39 years of Independence.
 This year, Independence Day celebrations differed from many years that I’ve experienced.
 This year, I noticed many people waving our flag from their cars and in general, the expression with national colors seemed to be at an all-time high.
-We love symbols and symbolism here — from the crucifixes we wear around our necks, to carrying Jansport backpacks at school, to ensuring that your friends and neighbors know that you drive the biggest and baddest car.
+We love symbols and symbolism here — from the crucifixes we wear around our necks, to carrying Jansport backpacks at school.

 What do we find when we observe these symbols?
 What’s there and what does Independence mean?

 How often do we ask that question?
 How often do we ask whether or not we’ve truly “made it” out of colonial oppression?

 We take to symbols because symbols are easy.
 Attend church instead of doing good.
 Buy an Audi instead of saving your money for the future.
 Cover up a priest’s inappropriate actions rather than standing up against pedophilia and misogyny.
 The symbol of good being done in our community is better to us than the good itself.

 Don’t let symbols be a scapegoat for lack of depth.

 Power continues to be consolidated in the upper class.
 The wealthiest are more often than not, of the lightest hue.
 Our people are hungrier than ever and more desperate.
 Women, children and the elderly face social, psychological, political and physical violence at the hands of people in our country.
 Human trafficking and drug trafficking both thrive amongst us, free citizens.